kaji-m/adr-runbooks/_runbooks/Path Traversal RunBook.md

 ## Blocked

-"Blocked" means Contrast detected serialized input coming into the application and then confirmed it was being deserialized with a known vulnerable gadget token and therefore blocked the execution of it.
+"Blocked" means Contrast detected an input resembling a Path Traversal attack that reached a vulnerable file operation, and therefore blocked the application from performing the operation

 To verify this is a true positive, review the following attributes of the event:

-- Did the application deserialize data from user controllable input?
-- Does the decoded payload look like a binary object?
-- Does the payload represent a Java serialized object?
-(It should start with 'rO0AB')
-- Does the payload represent a .NET serialized object?
-(It should start with 'AAEAAAD')
+- Are there plain or encoded path traversal sequences present? (../, %2e%2e%2f)
+- Are suspicious files or paths being requested? (/etc/shadow, /etc/passwd, c:\windows\system32\, etc)
+- Are any known file security bypasses present in the file path? (::$DATA, ::$Index, (null byte))
+- Are unexpected files present in the filesystem?
+- Is the IP address from a pentester or known vulnerability scanner IP?
-- Are there application logs with serialization error messages around the same timestamp as the event?
+- Are there application logs with file operation related error messages around the same timestamp as the event?

 \
 Examples:

+- `../../../etc/passwd`
+- `%2e%2e%2fetc%2fpasswd`
-- `.Net - AAEAAAD/////AQAAAAAAAAAMAgAAAF9TeXN0ZW0u[...]0KPC9PYmpzPgs=`
+- `\../\../\etc/\password`
-- `Java - rO0ABXNyABFqYXZhL[...]D//////////3QACmdvb2GUuY29teA==`
+- `..0x2f..0x2fetc0x2fpasswd`

 \